acvill/bracken_plot/README.md

 The [bracken_plot application](https://acvill.shinyapps.io/bracken_plot/) allows for quick and easy visualization of merged Bracken data with stacked bar plots.
 This repository contains a how-to guide, example files, and the app.R source code.

-If you want to create and manipulate bracken relative abundance plots as vector images, please download and run the plotting function provided in the [Rmarkdown document](https://github.com/acvill/bracken_plot/blob/main/bracken_plot.Rmd).
+If you want more control over the plot style and parameters, please download and edit the plotting function provided in the [Rmarkdown document](https://github.com/acvill/bracken_plot/blob/main/bracken_plot.Rmd).

 ## Getting Bracken data